BlaiseAtCTS/Training-Notes/Spring/Spring.md

 Mapping logical view names (like "showPage") returned by controllers To actual JSP files (like /WEB-INF/views/showPage.jsp)

+## Cyclic Redundancy:
+When Bean A depends on Bean B and
+Bean B depends on Bean A.
+The dependent class must be a @Bean for spring to inject dependencies into it.
+If its not a @Bean, spring wont be able to inject dependencies into it.

 ## @ModelAttribute, ModelMap:
 Model: A container for data, that you send to the view.
 Its a temporary data store to send from controller to view. *Not to be confused with MVC Model @Entity.